Featured in the Vanderbilt Eye Institute Impact Report 2024. Peruse the rest of the Impact Report here.

 Training Pediatric Ophthalmologists

-A shortage in pediatric ophthalmologists and wide gaps in access to pediatric eye care across the country are a critical public health concern.
-This can partly be attributed to a lack of adequate training opportunities in pediatric ophthalmology.
+A shortage in pediatric ophthalmologists and wide gaps in access to pediatric eye care across the country are critical public health concerns.

-“When I interviewed for pediatric ophthalmology fellowships in 2014, I sought out programs with high volume, the most complex patients, and faculty that could be lifelong mentors,” said Anvesh Reddy, M.D., a former VEI fellow.
+“When I interviewed for pediatric ophthalmology fellowships in 2014, I sought out programs with high volume, the most complex patients, and faculty who could be lifelong mentors,” said Anvesh Reddy, M.D., assistant professor of ophthalmology and visual sciences and a former VEI fellow.

 “To take care of children with rare and blinding problems, you have to constantly adapt and grow your skill set.
-My training at Vanderbilt Eye Institute gave me this framework and taught me how to be a clinician educator.”
+My training at VEI gave me this framework and taught me how to be a clinician educator.”

 Currently, Reddy serves VEI as director of the institute’s Pediatric Ophthalmology Fellowship program.